-The informal discussion focuses on how effectively the artifact and explanation work together to demonstrate exemplar performance for the specific essential practice.
-The discussion should also include the coordinator's reflection on his or her performance, as indicated by the artifact and explanation.
+The discussion focuses on how effectively the artifact and explanation work together to demonstrate exemplar performance for the specific essential practice.
+The discussion also includes the coordinator's reflection on his or her performance, as indicated by the artifact and explanation.
 It is critical that a thorough explanation is provided so the Director of Curriculum and Instruction has enough information to fairly score the portfolio.